ocaml/dune/doc/faq.rst

 get copied into the ``_build`` directory and so the rust project will build with an incorrect configuration.

-To fix this, create a ``dune`` file at the top level of the rust project (ie.
+To fix this, create a ``dune`` file at the top level of the rust project (i.e., ``foo-rs/dune``):
-``foo-rs/dune``):

 .. code:: dune

     (dirs :standard .cargo)

-If you're following the standard advice for embedding rust projects into dune projects then you likely already have a ``dune`` project inside your rust project that looks like:
+If you're following the standard advice for embedding Rust projects into Dune projects then you likely already have a ``dune`` project inside your Rust project that looks like:

 .. code:: dune